lramith/AssurityAssignment/README.md

 ## Dependencies
 - Following dependencies are used in this project
-  - testng
+  - TestNG
-  - rest-assured
+  - Rest Assured
-  - jackson-databind
+  - Jackson Databind
-  - log4j-1.2-api
+  - Log4j 2 api

 ## Prerequisites
 Following dependencies should be installed before build and run the test suite.